Yuki23329626/lamp-docker/README.md

 ## Important Notes
-一、There are several difference between apache 2.2 and apache 2.4
+一、There are several differences between apache 2.2 and apache 2.4
 1. The config files are move into /etc/apache2/ in apache 2.4
 2. The config file of http host is /etc/apache2/sites-available/000-default.conf
 3. You can edit /etc/apache2/apache2.conf to enable https service